filamentgroup/grunticon/README.md

 [<img src="http://filamentgroup.com/images/grunticon_workflow_grumpicon.jpg" width="400">](http://grumpicon.com)

-[Grumpicon?](http://grumpicon.com) is a browser-based app that performs much of the functionality of Grunticon through a simple drag and drop interface.
-It's much easier to set up than Grunticon, and sometimes, it's all you need (though it won't !
+[Grumpicon](http://grumpicon.com) is a browser-based app that performs much of the functionality of Grunticon through a simple drag and drop interface.
+It's much easier to set up than Grunticon, and sometimes, it's all you need (though it won't always be!)

 If you're interested in trying out Grumpicon, you might be interested in this handy guide as well: [Grumpicon Workflow](http://filamentgroup.com/lab/grumpicon_workflow/)